Human Sciences

 Completion of the Graduate Certificate in Therapeutic Recreation/Recreation Therapy will require 15-18 credit hours of coursework selected from the courses listed below (at least 50% of certificate hours must be earned in courses numbered 500 or above).
 Students may select course options that meet the academic requirements aligned for preparation of NCTRC certification testing or opt for an individualized plan that aligns with their career goals.

-• REC 460: Administration of Recreational Therapy Services (3 CH)
+- REC 560: Advanced Techniques in Administration of Recreation Therapy Programs (3 CH)

-• REC 461: Assessment and Documentation for Recreational Therapy (3 CH)
+- REC 561: Advanced Assessment and Documentation for Recreational Therapy (3 CH)

-• REC 525: Program Design in Recreational Therapy Practice (3 CH)
+- REC 525: Recreation Therapy Facilitation Techniques (3 CH)

-• REC 526: Recreational Therapy Practice Settings (3 CH)
+- REC 526: Recreation Therapy for Physical Disabilities (3 CH)

 Admissions Requirements

-The Graduate Certificate in Therapeutic Recreation/Recreation Therapy is open to post-bachelor level students who meet the criteria for admission to the SIU Graduate School.
-Students should have a minimum undergraduate GPA of 2.75 and complete a program application
+The Graduate Certificate in Therapeutic Recreation/Recreation Therapy is open to post-bachelor level students who meet the criteria for admission to the SIUC Graduate School.
+Students should have a minimum undergraduate GPA of 2.75 (A=4.00) on the entire last undergraduate GPA earned at the time of application and complete a program application.

 Accelerated Master's Program